novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-95.md

 ---

-In [Structure], what is the probability that the MP3 player will not come out?
+In [Guseong], what is the probability that the MP3 player will not come out?

 It is probably close to zero.